cpsxen/cps-xen/README.md

 * Rate-monotonic scheduling (RM)
 * Deadline-monotonic scheduling (DM)

-CPS-Xen 1.1 introduces an explicit event-based mechanism for checkpointing of paravirtualized virtual machines.
-This functionality is implemented as an extention to Remus(a high availability extension )[2,3].
+CPS-Xen 1.1 also introduces an explicit event-based mechanism for checkpointing of paravirtualized virtual machines (PVM).
+This allows a PVM itself to determine the moment in time for a checkpoint process rather than being dependent on a periodical event.
+This functionality is implemented as an extention to Remus(a high availability extension for Xen)[2,3].

 ### How to use?

+####Scheduler:

 You can set the scheduler parameters on the fly as follows (xl or xm toolstack):